tremor-rs/tremor-www/community/case-studies/wayfair/000_index.md

 for introducing a configurable traffic shaping mechanism for our infrastructure platform engineering organization.

-There were two use cases being considered at the time - this use case had the highest priority.
-The other was distributed data replication for our Kafka-based environments.
+There were two use cases being considered at the time - the traffic-shaping use case, which had the highest priority, and the distributed data replication use case for our Kafka-based environments.

 ## The Origin of Tremor